Burrowing Owl Fun Facts

 What Do Burrowing Owls Eat?

 Owls do not digest food in the same manner that we do.
-They swallow their food whole, and the parts that cannot be digested, the bones, teeth, fur, etc., are compacted into pellets and coughed up.
+They swallow their food whole, and the parts that they cannot digest, such as bones, teeth, and fur, are compacted into pellets and coughed up.
+[8]

 How Do Burrowing Owls Catch Their Prey?

-The burrowing owl has several different hunting strategies depending on the prey.
+The burrowing owl employs various hunting strategies depending on the type of prey it is targeting.
 They sometimes take flight and hover over an area, searching for suitable prey.
-They also still-hunt perched in an elevated position waiting to locate prey or simply to grab an insect as it flies within range.
+They also still hunt from an elevated position, waiting to locate prey or to catch an insect as it flies within range.
 It can also use its long, lanky legs to scurry after its prey.
-It has a shorter tail than many other owl species to accommodate ground hunting.
-[Ryser]
+It has a shorter tail than most other owl species, which allows it to accommodate ground hunting.
+[9]

 Do Burrowing Owls Have Predators?

-Being primarily ground-bound leaves this tiny owl in danger from many predators, including horned owls, foxes, badgers, hawks, and even domestic pets.
-[DOW]
+Being primarily ground-bound, this tiny owl is in danger from many predators, including horned owls, foxes, badgers, hawks, and even domestic pets.
+[10]

-The burrowing owl has a few interesting survival instincts.
+The burrowing owl exhibits several interesting survival instincts.
 For example, it lines its burrow with cow or horse manure, which is believed to mask the smell of the owl from predators.
-It has been noted that the removal of the manure at the entrance to the burrow will result in its immediate replacement within a day.
-[Ryser] It can also mimic the rattle of the prairie rattlesnake when threatened.
-[Scholz]
+It has been observed that the removal of manure at the entrance to the burrow results in its immediate replacement within a day.
+[11] It can also mimic the rattle of the prairie rattlesnake when threatened.
+[12]

 Behavior